im-knots/the-academy/README.md

 The Academy's comprehensive MCP tool suite enables scripted bulk experiment execution.
 Researchers can programmatically create sessions, configure participants, control conversations, analyze results, and export data - all through the MCP interface.
 This makes it possible to run comparative studies, parameter sweeps, intervention experiments, and large-scale conversation analysis without manual interaction.

-## MCP Capabilities
+### MCP Integration

-The Academy exposes its functionality through a complete MCP server implementation, enabling programmatic access to all features:
+The Academy automatically exposes its MCP server at `/api/mcp`.
+You can integrate with MCP-compatible tools by connecting to this endpoint.

 ### Resources
 - `academy://sessions` - All conversation sessions with metadata